 At first glance these allegations, which have been deemed credible enough for him to be arrested, certainly don’t look good for Jacobs, even though the nature of the situation remains a mystery to the press.

-Unlike other players facing unfortunate legal situations over the past few days; namely Kansas City Chiefs wide receiver Rashee Rice; Jacobs has an otherwise squeaky clean record when it comes to his off-the-field performance.
+Unlike other players facing unfortunate legal situations over the past few days; namely Kansas City Chiefs wide receiver Rashee Rice; Jacobs has an otherwise squeaky clean record when it comes to his off-the-field behavior.

 And over the course of his career to date, his on-the-field results have been a strong reflection of that.
-Jacobs has four 1,000+ yard rushing seasons in seven years, three Pro Bowl nods and one All-Pro nomination.
+Jacobs has four 1,000-yard rushing seasons in seven years, three Pro Bowl nods and one All-Pro nomination.

 Last season the 28-year old put up 929 rushing yards and 282 receiving yards, combining for a total of 14 total touchdowns, the second most of his career.